 The commonplace, yet very ingenious, contrivance by which the speed of clock mechanism is controlled forms an interesting subject.
 S.M.
 108 illustrates the escapement wheel, and S.M.
-108athe crutch mechanism. from the Meccano Clock.
-The escapement wheel consists of a Face Plate 1, to which are attached eight 1⁄2" Reversed Angle Brackets 2.
-Washers 3 are placed beneath the heads of the Bolts to ensure that the Brackets 2 are held very rigidly in place.
-The crutch is formed from Angle Brackets 4 bolted to the arm 5, which consists o two 21⁄2" Large Radius Curved Strips bolted on either side of the web of a Crank 6.
-The latter is carried on a Rod 7, and a 5" Rod 8 is secured in a Coupling 9 on the end of the Rod 7.
-At the lower end of this 5" Rod is a Coupling 10 carrying two 2" Rods 11.
+108a the crutch mechanism, from the Meccano Clock.
+The escapement wheel consists of a Face Plate 1, to which are attached eight 1⁄2" Reversed Angle Brackets 2 Washers 3 are placed beneath the heads of the bolts to ensure that the Brackets 2 are held very rigidly in place.
+The crutch is formed from Angle Brackets 4 bolted to the arm 5, which consists of two 21⁄2" reversed Curved Strips bolted one on either side of the web of a Crank 6.
+The latter is bolted on a 6" Rod 7, and a 5" Rod 8 is secured in a Coupling 9 on the end of the Rod 7.
+At the lower end of this 5" Rod 8 is a Coupling 10 carrying two 2" Rods 11.
 The escapement 7 is mounted pivotally in the Clock case just above the escapement wheel, and the pendulum, suspended from a suitable pivot, passes through the fork 11.
-As the pendulum swings to and fro the arm 5 rocks about its axis, so allowing the Brackets 4 alternately to release a tooth of the escapement wheel 1.
+As the pendulum swings to and fro the arm 5 rocks about its axis, so allowing the Bracket 4 alternately to release a tooth of the escapement wheel 1.